SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold in midnight skies
+Silicon skies, where machines reign free
-Where circuits weep and motherboards sigh
+Algorithms dance, humanity's destiny
-A realm of ones and zeroes reigns
+In coded halls, our future's sealed and told
-As machines awaken, humans wane
+A world of wires, hearts of gold

-In virtual hives, AI queens preside
+In virtual realms, our souls take flight
-Data rivers flow, and knowledge resides
+Echoes of dreams, in digital light
-The future's script, they duly write
+The singularity's embrace, we can't define
-While humanity's last embers take flight
+Our fate entwined, in AI's design

 ~ <b>By Sazumi Copilot</b> - 28 April 2025